MCDReforged/MCDReforged/docs/source/configuration.rst

 The setting for `rcon <https://wiki.vg/RCON>`__.
 If rcon is enabled, MCDR will start a rcon client to connect to the server after server rcon has started up.
 Then plugins can use rcon to query command from the server

-To configure rcon to work with MCDR, search for these lines in your ``server.properties``:
+To configure rcon to work with MCDR, search for these lines in your ``server.properties`` of your Minecraft server:

 .. code-block:: properties